 - Heat half the oil in a large skillet at medium heat and add the chicken.
 Season with salt and pepper.

-- Once the chicken is cooked thoroughly (no longer pink), pull chicken out of the skillet and place on a plate.
+- Once the chicken is cooked thoroughly (no longer pink), pull chicken out of the skillet and place in the bowl, along with the eggs.

 - Turn the heat on the skillet to low and add the zucchini noodles.
 Let the juice from the chicken coat the noodles then add salt and pepper to taste.
 Cook until the zucchini has lightly softened (about 3-5 minutes).

-- Pull the noodles out of the skillet and into a large bowl.
+- Pull the noodles out of the skillet and into the bowl with our chicken and eggs.

-- On low heat, add 1/2 tablespoon of oil to the skillet, then add the garlic and scallions - stir constantly so they do not burn, cook until the scallions begin to soften (about 1 minute).
+- On low heat, add 1/2 tablespoon of oil to the skillet, then add the garlic and scallions - stir constantly so they do not burn.
+Cook until the scallions begin to soften (about 1-2 minute).